tom-howard/com2009/docs/course/assignment1/part3.md

 ***

 !!! warning "Remember"
-    If you have any other terminal instances open, then you'll need run `source ~/.bashrc` in these too, in order for the changes to propagate through to these as well!
+    If you have any other terminal instances open, then you'll need run `#!bash source ~/.bashrc` in these too, in order for the changes to propagate through to these as well!

 ## Launch Files